googleads/googleads-shopping-samples/golang/README.md

         $ ./content-api-demo products accounts

-   If no demos are selected on the command line, then all demos except for the Orders demo will be run.
+   If no demos are selected on the command line, then all demos will be run.

 4. Examine your shell output, be inspired and start hacking an amazing new app!